machnikovsky/machnikovsky/README.md

 ## Hello 👋

 - My name is Jakub Frączek.
-- I'm a computer science student.
+- I'm a Computer science student.
-- Currently I'm a software engineer intern.
+- I work as a Junior Software Engineer.